SolaceLabs/pubsubplus-cf-dev/README.md

 extract_tile.sh -t solace-messaging-0.4.0.pivotal
 ~~~~

+You will find the relevant contents extracted to ~workspace/releases

 ### Step 2.
 Install the Solace Service Broker on PCF Dev

-A Script in cli-tools can do this for you.
+installServiceBroker.sh script in cli-tools can do this for you:
-It will
-- Login to PCFDev
+- login to PCFDev
-- Install Service broker
+- install Service broker
-- Bind service broker to a mysql database
+- bind service broker to a mysql database
 - add solace-messaging as a service in PCFDev
-- Show the contents of the marketplace at the end of the installation.
+- show the contents of the marketplace at the end of the installation.

 ~~~~
 installServiceBroker.sh
 ~~~~

 ### Step 3.
 Deploy VMR(s) to BOSH-lite

+_Deploy only one and only once, if not sure just use the default with no parameters_

 Example deploy the default which is "Shared-VMR" with a self-signed server certificate.